 “Each one has to find his peace from within.
 And peace to be real must be unaffected by outside circumstances.” ~Mahatma Gandhi

 You can’t find your keys and you’re late for work.
 Your children won’t go to bed and all you want is a few moments of peace after a long day.
 You’re stuck in traffic and late for an appointment.
 You don’t get enough sleep.
-You’re laundry is piled up, you haven’t exercised in weeks, you may have a family member who is ill or you are struggling with an illness.
+Your laundry is piled up.
+You haven’t exercised in weeks.
+You may have a family member who is ill, or you are struggling with an illness.
 These personal scenarios can be part of our hectic lives and this doesn’t include the world’s troubles, like natural disasters, poverty and violence.
 So with all this chaos and movement how do we maintain any kind of inner peace or calm?
 Undoubtedly, it comes from within.

 Joan Borysenko, Ph.D., author of Inner Peace for Busy People, writes, “Every day brings a choice: to practice stress or to practice peace.
 Finding inner peace doesn’t require hours of daily practice.
 You don’t have to stand on your head or stare at your navel.
 All it takes is a little willingness and common sense.
 Life is a precious gift to be savored, not an endless series of chores to complete while you complain about being “crazy busy”.

 Amidst our crazy busyness, creating inner peace isn’t easy.
 Life’s daily obligations such as work, caring for children, paying bills and maintaining a household can be draining.
 But, as the Dalai Lama reminds us, our primary goal in life is to be happy and avoid suffering.
 So even with our everyday stresses, the strategies below can help us achieve the goal of feeling happier and, at the same time, bring more calm to our lives.